codeBehindMe/stream_question_text_classify/README.md

 IClassifier:
 This is a interface implementation for the classifier class.
 This base class asserts 3 methods, predict, probabilities, and predict_top.

+##### exceptions.py #####
+This module contains custom exceptions, currently only containing InvalidModelException.
+Provides a container for centralising non-local control flow classes.

+#### learned.py ####
+This module contains the models that have been machine learned.
+Currently only implementations are for classifiers.
+This class handles prediction duties that are recieved from the applications UI layer.

 ### Who do I talk to? ###